r-lib/watcher/README.md

 #### Installation from Source

+watcher requires the ‘libfswatch’ library.

-‘libfswatch’ is required, and on Linux / MacOS an installed version will be used if found in the usual filesystem locations.
-On Windows, or if not otherwise found, the bundled version of ‘libfswatch’ 1.18.2 patched will be compiled from the package sources.
-Source compilation of the library requires ‘cmake’.
+- On Linux / MacOS, an installed version will be used if found in the standard filesystem locations.
+- On Windows, or if not found, the bundled version of ‘libfswatch’ 1.18.2 patched will be compiled from source.
+- Source compilation of the library requires ‘cmake’.

 ## Quick Start